Stucco Foam Trimin Cartersville GA

 Cartersville was designated the seat of Bartow County in 1867 following the destruction of Cassville by Sherman's March to the Sea in the American Civil War.
 Cartersville was incorporated as a city in 1872.

-On February 26, 1916, a group of 100 men and boys took Jesse McCorkle from the jail, hanged him from a tree in front of the city hall, and riddled his body with bullets.
+On February 26, 1916, a mob of fifty men and boys forcibly removed Jesse McCorkle, a Black man who had been arrested just the night before for allegedly assaulting a woman, from the jail.
+They lynched him by hanging him from a tree in front of city hall and then riddled his body with bullets.

 Interstate 75, the major north–south route through the area, passes through the eastern edge of the city, with access from five exits: Exit 285 just south of the city limits in Emerson, Exit 288 (East Main Street) closest to downtown, and exits 290, 293, and 296 along the city's northern outskirts.
 U.S. Highway 41, which is concurrent with State Route 3, is an older, parallel highway to Interstate 75 that goes through the eastern edge of downtown, leading north to Calhoun and Dalton and south to Marietta.
 U.S. Highway 411 passes through the northern edge of the city, leading west to Rome and north to Chatsworth.
 State Route 20 runs west to Rome concurrent with U.S. Highway 411 and runs east to Canton.
 State Route 61 runs north to White concurrent with U.S. Highway 411 and runs south to Dallas, Georgia.
 State Route 113 runs southwesterly to Rockmart.
 State Route 293 runs west-northwest to Kingston.